EnzymeML/enzymeml-specifications/specifications/enzymeml.md

 ### File

-This objects contains a files that has been attached to the document.
+This object contains files that have been attached to the document.

 - __name__
   - Type: string